Last updated:

 MORE NEW RIDDLES

-Riddle: I run all around the pasture but never move.
+Riddle: I have a neck but no head.
 What am I?

 Rebus Puzzles